Dion O'Neale: Modelling and research

 A report compiled in September 2021 and delivered on 17 August 2021, used the individual-based network contagion model to simulate the spread of COVID-19 in the community, considering a "case of community transmission with no link to the border....[on the assumption that]...each simulation was seeded by setting the state to infected (specifically to 'Exposed') for a single, randomly selected, individual in Auckland...[and]...around 15% of individuals over the age of 15 have been vaccinated".
-As Auckland responded to the outbreak of COVID-19, O'Neale contributed to a report delivered on 10 September 2021 that considered the consequence of reconnecting during transitions between phases and changes in Alert Level restrictions.
-The researchers used a network representing New Zealand, Populated Aotearoa Interaction Network (PAIN),to illustrate the number of interactions between people.
-The report finds that only a "small increase in the number of connections between individuals from different dwellings (an increase from around 10% to around 20% of the number expected at Alert Level 1) is sufficient to increase the size of the largest connected component of the population who could be reached though transmission by a factor of 15; from around 90,000 to over 1.4 million...[highlighting]...the fact that New Zealand is a complex and highly connected system, where individuals are typically not too far removed from each other...[suggesting that]...
-Alert Levels, and specifically lock downs, work because they reduce the vast majority of interactions within the community and limit chains of potential transmission."
+As Auckland responded to the outbreak of COVID-19, O'Neale contributed to a report delivered on 10 September 2021, that considered the consequence of reconnecting during transitions between phases and changes in Alert Level restrictions.
+The researchers used a network representing New Zealand, Populated Aotearoa Interaction Network (PAIN), to illustrate the number of interactions between people.
+The report found that only a "small increase in the number of connections between individuals from different dwellings (an increase from around 10% to around 20% of the number expected at Alert Level 1) was sufficient to increase the size of the largest connected component of the population who could be reached though transmission by a factor of 15; from around 90,000 to over 1.4 million...[highlighting]...the fact that New Zealand [was] a complex and highly connected system, where individuals [were] typically not too far removed from each other...[suggesting that]...
+Alert Levels, and specifically lock downs, work because they reduce the vast majority of interactions within the community and limit chains of potential transmission".
 By October 2021, the research team had used the model to estimate the effects of a proposed change in the response of the New Zealand Government to COVID-19 by developing a simulation of a community outbreak of the Delta variant detected in Auckland on 17 August 2021.
-The results indicate that without making any changes to the alert levels, there should be a "zero case day around the beginning of October, but that a zero case day is unlikely in the near term at lower levels of intervention."
+The results indicated that without making any changes to the alert levels, there should be a "zero case day around the beginning of October, but that a zero case day [was] unlikely in the near term at lower levels of intervention".

 Commentary

-When the New Zealand Government announced in October 2021, that senior students would be able to return to high schools within Level 3 of the response to COVID-19, O'Neale agreed with some members of the education sector that it was going to pose a risk for increasing case numbers, noting that the modelling suggested "most of the extra infections from schools reopening will actually show up in non-school contexts as a result of students subsequently infecting other people in their households or in other community interactions."
+When the New Zealand Government announced in October 2021 that senior students would be able to return to high schools within Level 3 of the response to COVID-19, O'Neale agreed with some members of the education sector that it would to pose a risk for increasing case numbers, noting that the modelling suggested "most of the extra infections from schools reopening will actually show up in non-school contexts as a result of students subsequently infecting other people in their households or in other community interactions".
 He acknowledged that there was a strategy by the government to improve ventilation in schools and have a mask mandate, and recommended supporting these measures by bringing in rapid antigen testing.